 For some long-distance runners, music is both motivation and distraction.
-Music for long distance running has supported many runners during their marathon training, and runners in general, have discovered, how to use wonderful music for best quality running and how supportive it is to run with music particular when synchronizing with the steps.
+Music For Running Experiences has supported many runners during their marathon training and runners in general, have discovered, how to use wonderful music for Running Experiences and how supportive it is to run with music particularly when synchronizing with the steps.

 With the advent of the high tech media players, running to music has become easy and popular.
-We also use armband to carry our cell phones, from where we listen to music with earplugs and at the same time uses gps apps like Endomondo or Strava watch app to track the route and show running times and many other parameters.
+We also use an armband to carry our cell phones, from where we listen to music with earplugs and at the same time use GPS apps like Strava watch app to track the route and show running times and many other parameters.

 If you search on the internet, you will find many opinions on running to music.
-Some people find it fun, exhilarating, and motivating.
-Others prefer listening to the natural sounds around them, while they enter a meditative state, or enjoying peace and quiet.
+Some people find it fun, exhilarating and motivating.
+Others prefer listening to the natural sounds around them, while they enter a meditative state, or enjoy peace and quiet.

-You should consider two important safety questions: The first is that music may exclude other sounds in ex. a City that may signal danger to you as runner, like a fire engine or an ambulance.
+You should consider two important safety questions: The first is that music may exclude other sounds for ex. a City that may signal danger to you as a runner, like a fire engine or an ambulance.

 Music can be wonderful to alleviate stress and support your motivation.
-We all have a different taste for music, and when it comes to long distance running, most of us listen to songs or instrumental music that make us feel comfortable and motivated, since we have to be out there for a long time.
+We all have a different tastes for music, and when it comes to long distance running, most of us listen to songs or instrumental music that make us feel comfortable and motivated since we have to be out there for a long time.

 Music can also be a considerable stress reliever; a mood changer and it works at various levels at the same time.
 Sounds also affect our entire energy system, since the mind and body specifically respond to certain frequencies and tones.
 Playing music in the background while running seems to diminish stress and ease out other mental disturbances.

-When your day sometimes is stressful and you listening to music while running, it can help with improvement of the performance of mind and body.
-Music gives you relaxation and reduces stress while you are running the long runs; there are also runners who listen to music because they think that music can help in lifting their soul.
+When your day sometimes is stressful and you listen to music while running, it can help by improving performance of mind and body.
+Music gives you relaxation and reduces stress while you are running long runs; there are also runners who listen to music because they think that music can help in lifting their soul.

-Another point is that while you are running on a busy road, all the noises of the road eliminates, because you have your headphones on your ears.
-What you experience is your favorite music and your individuality.
+Another point is that while you are running on a busy road, all the noises of the road eliminates because you have your headphones on your ears.
+What you experience are your favorite music and your individuality.

-Run with your choicest song playing on your iPod or mp4, exhale and inhale with the beats of the music and allow the music to take you away.
-This can be a great reliever of stress, as it combines running, music and imagery, which all are helpful in relieving stress.
+Run with your best music playing on your iPod or mp4, exhale and inhale with the beats of the music and allow the music to take you away.
+This can be a great reliever of stress, as it combines running, music and imagery, which all help relieve stress.

-Some runners say that music can exclude some of your fatigue and hereby, get you to run longer distances and faster kilometres, which reducing your perception of your body’s limits.
-There is also music especially designed for intervals.
+Some runners say that music can exclude some of your fatigue and hereby, get you to run longer distances and faster kilometers, which reduces your perception of your body’s limits.
+There is also music specially designed for intervals.

-Some researchers examined 15 runners at the 5-km distance.
-The participants were measured, among other things on the brain activity, mood and heart rate – and of course their running times.
+Some researchers examined 15 runners at a 5 km distance.
+The participants were measured, among other things on their brain activity, mood, and heart rate – and of course their running times.

-The study concludes that motivational music at 110-150 BPM (beats per minute) before training made runners more ready to run and made them cut about 35 seconds of their times on average.
+The study concludes that motivational music at 110-150 BPM (beats per minute) before training made runners more ready to run and made them cut about 35 seconds of their time on average.

-Even more impact was music during the race itself, since the runners cut an average of 1 minute and 20 seconds of their time.
-In particular, the first 800 meters they ran at far higher speeds than without music
+Even better, the impact was music during the race itself, since the runners cut an average of 1 minute and 20 seconds of their time.
+In particular, for the first 800 meters, they ran at far higher speeds than without music.

 Slow music (95-110 BPM) after the run also improved the restitution.
 The runners get back to their resting heart rate faster.